adidiergg/adidiergg/README.md

 ---------------------

 * 🌍  I'm based in Mexico
-* 🧠  I'm learning Vue.js , React js, Tailwind CSS, Laravel and MongoDB
+* 🧠  I'm learning  React js, Tailwind CSS and Laravel
 * ✉️  You can contact me at [alandidiergon@gmail.com](mailto:alandidiergon@gmail.com)

 ### Skills